Nice to meet you.

 Home loans are for people who are ready to purchase a home.
 This type of loan is commonly referred to as a mortgage.
 Mortgages are long-term loans of great value.

 In order to apply for a home loan, you have to really have your ducks in a row.
 A good place to start is with a mortgage calculator.
-This will help you take the beginning steps to determine the price range of homes you can afford.
+This will help you take the first steps to determine the price range of homes you can afford.

 Among other details, anyone hoping for a loan this big will need to inform their bank of their: